 The rings with largest diameters (ca. 550 nm) were seen when staining centrosomes with antibodies against the subdistal appendage proteins Ninein (Mogensen et al., 2000) and Cep170 (Guarguaglini et al., 2005) (Fig. 2B, Fig. 3A; Table 1).
 In comparison, the distal appendage protein Cep164 (Graser et al., 2007a) was arranged in rings of about 400 nm (Fig. 2B; Fig. 3A, top-view; Table 1).
 In side-views, Ninein and Cep170 localized to very similar positions but slightly more proximally than the distal appendage protein Cep164 (Fig. 3A, side-view).
-Our measurements are in good agreement with previous estimates of appendage size, as determined by electron microscopy (Paintrand et al., 1992) and other super-resolution microscopy techniques, notably photoactivated localization microscopy (PALM) and stochastic optical reconstruction microscopy (STORM) (Sillibourne et al., 2011).
-Minor differences in the reported estimates are readily explained by differences in data representation (Fig. 2A, panel Cep164).
+Our measurements are in good agreement with previous estimates of appendage size, as determined by electron microscopy (Paintrand et al., 1992) and other super-resolution microscopy techniques, notably photoactivated localization microscopy (STORM) (Sillibourne et al., 2011).
+Minor differences in data representation (Fig. 2A, panel Cep164).